patricplz/StyledSelect/README.md

   - `highlightStyle` → applied when selected
   - `focusStyle` → applied when hovered or keyboard-focused

+🎨 Best Practice: Recommended Option Styling
+For a clean, accessible, and aesthetically pleasing style, we recommend the following default styling for options:

+style: 'bg-{color}-100 text-{color}-800 active:bg-{color}-400',
+highlightStyle: 'bg-{color}-400',
+focusStyle: 'bg-{color}-300',
+hoverStyle: 'bg-{color}-500',
+These classes ensure:

+Good contrast and readability

+Smooth hover, focus, and active transitions

+A cohesive color palette using purple shades

+Use this pattern as a baseline and adjust colors as needed to match your app’s theme.

 ### 🔍 **Search Feature (Optional)**

 - If `isSearchable` is `true`, a text input replaces the label.